tristanpenman/n64-heart-rust/README.md

 ### Texture Converter

-A small tool for converting images from PNG to RGBA5551 format, appropriate for use with the N64.
+This repo includes a small Rust program for converting images from PNG to RGBA5551 format, appropriate for loading into textures and directly into the N64 framebuffer memory.
+This can be used to convert images for use with [Example 04](./examples/04-graphics-in-rust).

+The source code can be found in [tools/texture-converter](tools/texture-converter/).

+See the README in that directory contains instructions to build and use the texture converter tool.

 ## Notes